sg893052/sonic-buildimage/base/autonego_and_link_training.md

 ## 3.2 Media Type

 The link-training requires the media type to be correctly configured as per the transceiver attached, otherwise, it may not be functional properlly.
-The supported media types are as below, and it's the **pmon#xcvrd** which is responsible fo
+The supported media types are as below, and it's the **pmon#xcvrd** which is responsible for updating the media type as per the attached transceiver.

 - Backplane
-The media type of the interface should be configured as Backplane if the attached transceiver is one of the following
 	- Backplane
 	- CAUI-x C2C
 	- CAUI-x C2M (Optics without a CDR/retimer)